ape75/GymApp/README.md

 ### **Calendar view**
-The calendar shows markers on the dates that have added excercises. <br /> Excercises done are show on a list with sets, repetitions and the possible rating.
+The calendar shows markers on the dates that have added excercises. <br /> Done excercises are show on a list with sets, repetitions and the optional rating.

 ![Screenshot2](https://user-images.githubusercontent.com/102353086/217549421-eebcaa35-ff54-4ca5-9597-5f303c622d4e.png)